-Tire Malfunctions Can Cause Serious Accidents and Serious Injuries
+Tire Malfunctions Can Cause Serious Accidents and Injuries

-Others factors, though, are entirely beyond the driver’s control.
-These factors includes a poorly designed or produced tire, tires with defective treads that separate, retreaded tires, or even tires made of sub-standard materials.
+- Tires with defective treads that separate, retreaded tires, or even tires made of sub-standard materials

-Tires are made of rubber which is a limited-life product.
+Tires are made of rubber, which is a limited-life product.
 Like all things made of rubber, tires deteriorate over time as the rubber breaks down and begins to degrade.
-This makes older tires more dangerous than newer tires and is one of the reasons that experts recommend replacing tires every five or six years, depending on the design of the tire, how the tire is used, and what weather the tire has experienced.
+This makes older tires more dangerous than newer tires.
+It is one of the reasons that experts recommend replacing tires every five or six years.
+However, this depends on the design of the tire, how the tire is used, and what weather the tire has been through.

 All too often, the tire industry is quick to blame a driver when a tire blowout occurs.
 Often, though, these accidents are caused by the tire themselves and not by the driver.
 When a tire blowout is due to a defect in the tire, there can be a claim against the manufacturer or even the retailer in many cases.

-The National Highway Traffic Safety Administration collects information on defective tires on behalf of the government.
+The National Highway Traffic Safety Administration collects information on defective tires for the government.
 Since Congress instituted this reporting system, millions of tires have been found to be defective and have been recalled.

-Some of those tires were the cause of thousands of collisions that caused injuries or even death.
+Some of those tires were the cause of thousands of collisions.
+These crashes were the cause of injuries and death.
 Though there has been a system of recalling bad tires, consumers should note that not every defective tire gets recalled.

-Retreaded tires were long believed to fail at a higher rate than new tires but new studies place this traditional view in doubt.
-Experts do agree that the most common method of retreading results in a seam on the new tire and that this seam can cause uneven wearing of the rubber which in turn can lead to a blowout.
+Retreaded tires were long believed to fail at a higher rate than new tires.
+However, new studies place this traditional view in doubt.
+Experts do agree that the most common method of retreading results in a seam on the new tire.
+Further, this seam can cause uneven wearing of the rubber which can lead to a blowout.

 Liability after a Tire Blowout Car Crash

-If another dreiver hits and injures you because their tire blows out, it is possible that they will be considered legally liable for the crash because they failed to follow their:
+If another driver hits and injures you because their tire blows out, it is possible that they will be considered legally liable for the crash.
+This is because they failed to follow his or her duty to:

-- Duty to act reasonably, such as slamming on their brakes during a blowout
+- Act reasonably, such as slamming on their brakes during a blowout

-- Duty to inspect, since it’s the driver’s responsibility to ensure their car is safe to drive.
+- Inspect, since it’s the driver’s responsibility to ensure their car is safe to drive

-- Duty to repair, if they knew something was wrong with their tire
+- Repair, if they knew something was wrong with the tire

-If you have been injured in an accident where a tire blew on your vehicle or another driver’s vehicle, the law may provide for a financial recovery on your behalf.
-In these accidents, it can be hard to determine what caused the crash in addition to who is responsible for the condition of the blown tire.
+If you have injuries from an accident where a tire blew out, the law may provide for a financial recovery on your behalf.
+In these accidents, it can be hard to determine the cause of the crash in addition to who is responsible for the condition of the blown tire.
 Therefore it is a good idea to contact a personal injury attorney to assist you in your case.